Netley to Botley walk

 - In 40 metres, you cross water on a concrete bridge with wooden slats and metal railings to go up the other side, in a further 100 metres to a road, where you turn right, eastwards.

-- You have 3 pubs and a tea room in the centre of the village.
+- You have 3 pubs and a tea room in the centre of the town.
 Directly opposite Church Lane is Winchester Street and a short distance down it on your right is the Brewery Bar pub.
 Turning left on the High Street you have the Dolphin pub on your left and, directly opposite, the Bugle Inn .
 Some 100 metres turning left down the High Street you come to Elsie's Traditional Tea Room .

 - The near platform is for Winchester, Basingstoke and London, although the opposite platform can get you to London via Fareham or Fratton.